efekaptan/spa-crud/README.md

 ## Overview of libraries

- - `sqlite` - sqlite chosen as data source because it is fast, easy and suitable to deploy on Heroku.
+ - `sqlite` - sqlite was chosen as data source because it is fast, easy and suitable to deploy on Heroku.

  - `express` - rest api implemented using Express Nodejs framework